loopbackio/loopback.io/pages/en/lb3/Using-MongoLab.md

 }
 ```

-For information on how to get your connection URI, see the [MongoLab documentation](https://devcenter.heroku.com/articles/mongolab#getting-your-connection-uri).
+For information on how to get your connection URI, see the [mLab documentation](https://devcenter.heroku.com/articles/mongolab#getting-your-connection-uri).